- Bull's Head

 - Chadwick End

 - Orange Tree

-Food-oriented country pub, part of the Lovely Pubs chain.
-Garden good for children.
+Food-oriented country pub with a rambling interior, part of the Lovely Pubs chain.
+Extensive gardens good for children.

 - Cheswick Green

 - Saxon 22 Cheswick Way Cheswick Green B90 4JA (01564) 703328

 - Crown Inn

 Traditional, quiet two-room free house with a genuine public bar, a small restaurant area and a small children's play area.
 No meals on Sunday evening.
 The handpumps are in the bar and not obvious if dining in the restaurant.

 Dating from the 16th century the Red Lion has been a pub for 200 years.
 It's now a food orientated pub serving a variety of pub meals.
 See website for the menus.
 It has a large outdoor seating area with magnificent views of the Warwickshire countryside.

 - Crown Inn Henley Road Claverdon CV35 8LJ ku.oc.nodrevalcnninworceht@ofni(01926) 842210